-(often called the near-field) or the geometrical direction of the incoming rays that form the image (often called the far-field) will propagate throught the spectrograph and change the physical position of the spectral lines on the detector.
+A spectrograph will disperse and re-image the light it receives at its interface focal plane (usually a slit or a fiber).
+A change in the distribution of light intensity on the focal plane (often called the near-field) or the geometrical direction of the incoming rays that form the image (often called the far-field) will propagate throughout the spectrograph and change the physical position of the spectral lines on the detector.
 For this reason, the light received by the spectrograph should be as stable as possible as a function of time.
-This means that the light feeding system should be as insensitive as possible to atmospheric effects (like seeing variations, and atmospheric turbulence in general) and to centering effects (that lead to only a fraction of the light of the stellar disk enterring the spectrograph).
+This means that the light feeding system should be as insensitive as possible to atmospheric effects (like seeing variations, and atmospheric turbulence in general) and to centering effects (that lead to only a fraction of the light of the stellar disk entering the spectrograph).